-(Revised May 30, 2018)

 204.1103 Procedures.

-See for helpful information on navigation and data entry in the System for Award Management (SAM) database.
+See PGI 204.1103 for helpful information on navigation and data entry in the System for Award Management (SAM) database.

 (1) On contract award documents, use the contractor’s legal or “doing business as” name and physical address information as recorded in the SAM database at the time of award.